 Authorized users may be staff members, volunteers, and contract workers.
 They are responsible for confidential information in their custody.
 Maintaining the confidentiality, integrity, availability, and regulatory compliance of confidential information stored, processed, or transmitted at the library is a requirement of all authorized users.
 All authorized users with access to confidential information will:

-- Notify their manager and the Digital Services Manager or the IT Technician immediately if confidential information, passwords, or other system access control mechanisms are lost, stolen, or disclosed or suspected of being lost, stolen, or disclosed.
+- Notify their manager and the Digital Services Manager or the IT Support Specialist immediately if confidential information, passwords, or other system access control mechanisms are lost, stolen, or disclosed or suspected of being lost, stolen, or disclosed.

 - Restrict physical access to laptop computers when the user is physically away from the computer by locking the door or using security cables or devices.